Embark on an Immersive Multi-day Kayaking & Birding Adventure

 What You’ll See & Do

 On this tour we allow the weather to help guide our day-to-day itineraries as we want to take advantage of the best conditions to be out exploring!
-We do always start each day with an early morning birding walk at a nearby nature preserve followed by a full breakfast at the Inn though!
+We do always start each day with an early morning birding walk at a nearby nature preserve followed by a full breakfast at the Inn.

 We also have day trips planned to two amazing environmental and historic sites: Gene Stratton-Porter State Historic Site and Merry Lea Environmental Learning Center.
 Each day will also include a “birding by kayak” trip on the connected lakes at the state park.

-This is the first time we’ve offered this exciting new itinerary.
 Some prior kayaking experience is preferred, but none of the paddling trips we take will be very difficult or long.
 Discounts are available if you bring your own kayak or provide your own transportation.
 Please contact David before registering to find the best traveling and lodging package for you and your touring companions.
 A single supplement may be available if space allows, but priority will be given to those registering as double occupancy.

 Here’s a list of some of the bird species we hope to see: